Master of Science degree with a major in Environmental Systems, option Energy, Technology, and Policy

 In interviews with energy-engaged residents, I observed divergent normative conceptions of Humboldt County’s energy future despite climate change mitigation through renewables growth being unanimously desired.
 Some envisaged a future of minimally intrusive distributed solar, while others support projects at a scale that would transform Humboldt County into “the Silicon Valley of wind energy.”
 These opinions frequently overlaid conceptions of appropriateness and efficiency, for example, preferring offshore wind over cheaper utility-scale solar because Humboldt County’s wind resource abstractly overshadows its solar resource.
 Participants prioritized projects which best use Humboldt’s resources.
 Because some support exclusively distributed solar while others believe it to be technically infeasible, a thorough study of distributed resource potential could help create the shared understanding necessary for productive discourse and concerted political effort against climate change.
 Continuous discussions among stakeholders could create a permission space for energy infrastructure and avoid wasting time and money on projects inconsistent with social and political desires.

 Younes, Amin M., "Exploring renewable energy futures in Humboldt County consistent with the goals of California’s renewable portfolio standard" (2021).
-HSU theses and projects.
+Cal Poly Humboldt theses and projects.
 463.